morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 Each time when you add it a rule, it costs $1 per month.

 You can use and edit AWS managed rule or create your own rule.

+## Config automation

+### CloudWatch Event

+CloudWatch rule can be set to automatically react when the rule not compliant.

+### Config rules

+You can set remediation directly in config rules.
+This allow you to use SSM automation to execution remediation action.